 - The child

 Paternity is established in New York State in three ways:

 - Acknowledgement of paternity – An acknowledgement of paternity can be signed by the father.
 He may withdraw his acknowledgement within 60 days by filing an action in Family Court.
 Still, within a year following the acknowledgment, the acknowledged father or mother may file an action in Family Court to change paternity and void the acknowledgement.
-Martin J. Rosen, a White Plains, NY family law attorney with decades of experience, can help you in filing your action to change paternity.
+Martin J. Rosen, a White Plains family law attorney with decades of experience, can help you in filing your action to change paternity.

 Paternity is hard to change by law once established.
 DNA testing, however, can be the key to doing so, if necessary.
-Martin J. Rosen, a trusted White Plains, NY divorce lawyer, can advise you as to the best legal means to establish paternity in the event of a divorce or separation.
+Martin J. Rosen, a trusted White Plains divorce lawyer, can advise you as to the best legal means to establish paternity in the event of a divorce or separation.

 Contact a skilled White Plains attorney to handle your paternity case